astromechza/md-http/README.md

 ```
 Usage: md-http [options...] <filepath>
   -css string
     	An optional css file path or url (http:// or https://) to serve in the output
   -debug
     	Enable debug logging
+  -jsonlog
+    	Switch to structured json logging
   -listen string
     	The socket address to listen on (default "0.0.0.0:8080")
   -title string
     	The HTML title of the page (default "Landing page")

 All options also have an environment variable counterpart: MDHTTP_<option>=<value>.
 More details about this binary can be found at the source repo: https://github.com/astromechza/md-http.